 All non-Europeans have it harder and need to follow strict regulations.
 Especially people from very different than Germany counties can find it difficult to find a job, cultural differences are too big and some companies just prefer to avoid it.

 If we, for example, compare a graduate from Russia and Gambia, who you guess will have better chances?
-Assume they have the same background, finished the same master program – student from Russia will be more likely hired by German employer.
+Assume they have the same background, finished the same master’s program – a student from Russia will be more likely hired by a German employer.

-So they don’t need to handle a cultural integration, compilation in communication, and the language of course.
+So they don’t need to handle cultural integration, compilation in communication, and the language of course.

 Look at this logically and estimate your chances based on this.
 Non-Europeans from Western and nearby Eastern countries have it a little bit easier in Germany.